-In the Greater London Authority area, 564 neighbourhoods have been identified by researchers as being particularly vulnerable to surface flooding due to their location and the demographics of the community (for example, age or income).
-In addition, 1,537 neighbourhoods have been identified as being particularly vulnerable to the impacts of extreme heat.
-Flooding and extreme heat will both be exacerbated by climate breakdown.
+In the Greater Manchester area, 322 neighbourhoods have been identified by researchers as being particularly vulnerable to surface flooding due to their location and the demographics of the community (for example, age or income).
+Flooding will be exacerbated by climate breakdown.